devSchacht/essential-image-optimization/app/partials/book.md

 Jetpack — Jetpack, a popular WordPress plugin, includes a CDN image service called [Photon](https://jetpack.com/support/photon/).
 With Photon you get seamless WebP image support.
 The Photon CDN is included in Jetpack's free level, so this is a good value and a hands-off implementation.
 The drawback is that Photon resizes your image, puts a query string in your URL and there is an extra DNS lookup required for each image.

 **Cache Enabler and Optimizer** — If you are using WordPress, there is at least one halfway-open source option.
-The open source plugin [Cache Enabler](https://wordpress.org/plugins/cache-enabler/) has a menu checkbox option for caching WebP images to be served if available and the current user's browser supports them.
+The open source plugin [Cache Enabler](https://wordpress.org/plugins/cache-enabler/) has a menu checkbox option for caching WebP images to be served if available and the current user’s browser supports them.
 This makes serving WebP images easy.
-There is a drawback.
-Cache Enabler requires the use of a sister program called Optimizer, which costs at least $19 USD per year if you want to compress compatible WebP images servable with Cache Enabler.
-While inexpensive, this seems out of character for a genuinely open source solution.
+There is a drawback: Cache Enabler requires the use of a sister program called Optimizer, which has an annual fee.
+This seems out of character for a genuinely open source solution.

 **Short Pixel** — Another option for use with Cache Enabler, also at a cost, is Short Pixel.
 Short Pixel functions much like Optimizer, described above.
-You can optimize 100 images a month for free; then the price jumps up.
-5,000 images per month are currently $4.99 USD.
-12,000 per month are $9.99.
-55,000 per month are $29.99.
-This is more expensive than Optimizer.
-The difference lies in other features such as web page optimization and other non-WebP tools not covered here, but that web developers may find interesting.
+You can optimize upto 100 images a month for free.

 **Compressing Animated GIFs and why `<video>` is better**

 Animated GIFs continue to enjoy widespread use, despite being a very limited format.
 Although everything from social networks to popular media sites embed animated GIFs heavily, the format was *never* designed for video storage or animation.
 In fact, the [GIF89a spec](https://www.w3.org/Graphics/GIF/spec-gif89a.txt) notes "the GIF is not intended as a platform for animation".
 The [number of colors, number of frames and dimensions](http://gifbrewery.tumblr.com/post/39564982268/can-you-recommend-a-good-length-of-clip-to-keep-gifs) all impact animated GIF size.
-However, switching to video offers the largest savings.
+Switching to video offers the largest savings.

 <figure>